yvkozub/curl/docs/ECH.md

 is required.
 (There may be some configuration conflicts available for the determined:-)

-The main functional change, as you'd expect, is in ``lib/vtls/openssl.c`` ([here](https://github.com/sftcd/curl/blob/ECH-experimental/lib/vtls/openssl.c#L3768)) where an ECHConfig, if available from command line or DNS cache, is fed into the OpenSSL library via the new APIs implemented in our OpenSSL fork for that
+The main functional change, as you would expect, is in ``lib/vtls/openssl.c`` ([here](https://github.com/sftcd/curl/blob/ECH-experimental/lib/vtls/openssl.c#L3768)) where an ECHConfig, if available from command line or DNS cache, is fed into the OpenSSL library via the new APIs implemented in our OpenSSL fork for that